Tejasree-Taluri/G1Rogue-TheGame/README.md

 # ROGUE: Exploring the Dungeons of  Doom
 ### Course: SE459 Agile Software Development
 ### Date: 01-22-2025
-### Authors: Tejasree Taluri, Saqib Motlani, Karthik Pinnaboyina, Pavitra Munusamy
+### Authors: Tejasree Taluri, Saqib Motlani, Karthik Pinneboyina, Pavitra Munusamy
 ### Overview:
 (As a part of our course work)
  Rogue1 is a 1980’s dungeon-crawling video game.
 It uses ASCII text to display a randomly